Banking in France

 Foreign Mastercard and Visa are usually accepted the same places where the French can use their national payment system carte bleue, often abbreviated to CB.
 All major shops and petrol / gas stations accept cards.
 Diners Card, American Express and foreign cash are not generally accepted.
 The French carte bleue is a chip card that needs a pin code instead of a signature as a security measure.
 The new chip cards from other countries generally work either by pin code or by signature.
 Older chip cards or cards without a chip must have their magnetic strip swiped.
 Most shop assistants outside tourist zones are not aware of this, and if you tell them, they don't even know that their card reader has a magnetic card reader.
 It's for you to tell them: C'est une carte étrangère sans puce; merci de lire la piste magnétique avec le lecteur que vous voyez à côté de votre lecteur à puce.
 If they still don't get it, ask for the manager: Je voudrais parler avec le responsable.
 When they figure out how to read the magnetic strip, the next problem is that the French centralised credit card validation computer network often has problems communicating with foreign clearing systems.
 When it fails, the shop won't accept your card, even by swiping it manually, and you may have to leave the shop without your goods if you have no other way to pay.
 They will show no mercy, even for last-minute shopping on a New Year's evening.
 They like tourists' money, but without the money, they couldn't care less.

 There is a further complication: the wireless card readers only seem to work with French credit cards.
-If it's a foreign card, the reader is likely to instruct the shopkeeper to place it on its base.
+If it's a foreign card, the reader is likely to instruct the shopkeeper to place it on its base, since it will have to call for authorisation.

 For large amounts, the banks may impose a limit for the amount at shop level that is lower than your card limit.
 Sometimes, it may work to split one large amount into several smaller amounts.
 French credit cards usually have a rolling 30-day spending limit that your foreign card doesn't have.
 Don't expect to get any help from the shop's card centre, as they don't know a thing about foreign cards and foreign payment limits and they cannot understand that foreign cards don't have a 30-day limit like the French cards or maybe no limit at all.